Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 - Acceleration/throttle.
 - Acceleration/throttle change: Again, to minimize the gap between sequential actuations to achieve temporal smoothness, but set to a smaller value, as we favor trajectory smoothness versus speed smoothness.

-The weights assigned to each term has been manually tuned by trial and error.
+The weights assigned to each term have been manually tuned by trial and error.

 Also, the following equations are used to calculate the state at timestep `t` given the state at timestep `t - 1` (`MPC.cpp:165-189`):